axondeepseg/default-SEM-model/README.md

 The SEM dataset used to train this model is hosted on GitHub [here](https://github.com/axondeepseg/data_axondeepseg_sem).
 The specific dataset revision hash used for training is documented in the *version_info.log* file.

 ### Train this model
-To train the model, please first update the following fields in the aforementioned json configuration file:
+To train the model, please first update the following fields in the aforementioned JSON configuration file:
 - `gpu_ids`: specific to your hardware
 - `path_output`: where the model will be saved
 - `loader_parameters:path_data`: path to training data